pryley/site-reviews/tests/pest/fixtures/updater/README.md

   provided." — the case the plugin's licence message machinery serves.
-- `get-version-invalid.json` — a WRONG licence key: the version with a phantom NON-EMPTY `package` (confirmed live to refuse with HTTP 401 at download time), the refusal only in `msg` — the contract fact the ROADMAP records.
+- `get-version-invalid.json` — a WRONG licence key: the version with a phantom NON-EMPTY `package` (confirmed live to refuse with HTTP 401 at download time), the refusal only in `msg` — the contract fact the backlog records.
 - `check-license-valid.json` / `check-license-invalid.json` — the licence
   check for the same key states.